 *Note: Since the debit balanceDebit BalanceIn a General Ledger, when the total credit entries are less than the total number of debit entries, it refers to a debit balance.
-A debit balance is a net amount often calculated as debit minus credit in the General Ledger after recording every transaction. is lesser than the credit balance, we created a suspense account to match up debit and credit balances until we can find the error.
+A debit balance is a net amount often calculated as debit minus credit in the General Ledger after recording every transaction. is less than the credit balance, we created a suspense account to match up debit and credit balances until we find the error.

 Example and format of Trial Balance

 In this section, we will look at a complete trial balance, and then in the next section, “What is Balance Sheet?” we will make a balance sheet out of it.